 The Company prepares its consolidated and combined financial statements in accordance with U.S. generally accepted accounting principles ("GAAP").
 The Company's financial statements were prepared on a consolidated basis beginning September 29, 2017 and on a combined basis for periods prior thereto.
 The difference in presentation is due to the fact that the final steps of the legal reorganization, through which IAC contributed the HomeAdvisor business and cash to fund the cash consideration paid in the Combination to ANGI Homeservices Inc., were not completed, as planned, until immediately prior to September 29, 2017.
-The preparation of the financial statements on a combined basis for periods prior thereto allows for the financial statements to be presented on a consolidated financial statements and accounting records of IAC through September 29, 2017.
+The preparation of the financial statements on a combined basis for periods prior thereto allows for the financial statements to be presented on a consistent basis for all periods presented.
+The combined financial statements have been prepared on a standalone basis and are derived from the historical consolidated financial statements and accounting records of IAC through September 29, 2017.
 The combined financial statements reflect the results of operations and cash flows of the businesses comprising the HomeAdvisor business since their respective dates of acquisition by IAC.
 The consolidated financial statements include the accounts of the Company, all entities that are wholly-owned by the Company and all entities in which the Company has a controlling financial interest.